LeslieDancey/fme-server-FULL/an_introduction_to_email_notifications.md

 For example an FME Cloud address would be like this: MyName@server-tutorial.safe-software.fmecloud.com And an Amazon AWS machine would have an address like this:

 MyName@ec2-54-224-106-213.compute-1.amazonaws.com

+If you used the IMAP protocol then send an email to the account you chose in the Publication.

+For IMAP there will probably be a slight delay because FME is only checking for email every minute, plus it will take a short while for the email to arrive.
+However, shortly the email will be recognized by FME Server, the notification topic triggered, and the activity reported by the monitor:

+**Congratulations!**
+You have now triggered an FME Server notification using email.